-We recommend sending up old clothes when packing for camp.
+We recommend packing old clothes for camp.
 Our laundry tries its hardest to get the clothes clean, however, the high iron content in our water and the condition of the clothes when they arrive at our laundry facility makes it very challenging.
 Laundry charges will be billed on the final invoice at the end of the summer.